venkytv/NotifyMenu/README.md

 - Alerts are ordered with the oldest on top.
 To switch that around:
   `defaults write com.duh-uh.NotifyMenu NewestOnTop -bool yes`

 Configuration changes take effect with the next action that is performed, i.e., adding or removing an alert from the list.
 With `SuppressDuplicates`, it is slightly more complicated.
-Duplicates of an item get cleared only when you add *another* item which qualifies as a duplicate.
-(Yeah, this needs to be fixed.)
+Duplicates of an item get cleared only when you add *another* item which qualifies as its duplicate.
+(Yeah, that needs to be fixed.)

 ##### Downloads